fioritracker/help/docs/faq.md

 Please send the screenshots form the application running in Chrome with URL and "Developer tools" console.

 Screenshot from respective SAP Gateway system from SAP Gui menu: System->Status SAP System Data -> Details.

+## 7. What are the features that are available for free version (1909 SPS06) and licensed version (2020 FPS01)?

+In terms of features, both versions are almost the same—the main difference is in architecture.
+Version 2020 FPS01 is less integrated with the rest of Fiori Tracker Suite.
+It is easier to support, maintain, and extend.